Why Group Study Is Effective for UCAT Preparation

-There is a fundamental difference in how you need to study for exams which test knowledge (such as school and university exams) and for high stakes tests such as UCAT which assesses generic thinking skills.
-For the former, a lot of memorisation and recall are involved so studying alone can be effective, and even preferred by motivated students who do not want to be distracted by less motivated peers.
+There is a fundamental difference in how you need to study for exams that test knowledge (such as school and university exams) and for high stakes tests such as UCAT, which assesses generic thinking skills.
+For the former, a lot of memorisation and recall are involved, so studying alone can be effective, and even preferred by motivated students who do not want to be distracted by less motivated peers.

-However, when preparing for tests which assess generic thinking skills such as UCAT, group study is not only recommended but arguably essential.
+However, when preparing for tests that assess generic thinking skills such as UCAT, group study is not only recommended but arguably essential.

 Advantages of group work for UCAT preparation